Jonah Goldberg: Relations with other writers and public figures

-The news media
+Relations with Fox News

 Regarding Fox News, Goldberg said, "Look, I think liberals have reasonable gripes with Fox News.
 It does lean to the right, primarily in its opinion programming but also in its story selection (which is fine by me) and elsewhere.
 But it's worth remembering that Fox is less a bastion of ideological conservatism and more a populist, tabloidy network."
+Goldberg has criticized liberals for applying a double standard to Fox News, arguing they have no "problem with the editorializing of MSNBC's Keith Olbermann or Chris Matthews, they think it's just plain wrong for conservatives to play that game".

-During the Trump years and beyond, while Goldberg has defended certain news hosts and shows on Fox News, he has become more sympathetic towards critiques of Fox News, especially regarding their opinion hosts, including Tucker Carlson, Sean Hannity, and Mark Levin.
-In November, 2021, he resigned as a Fox contributor in protest of what he called a pattern of incendiary and fabricated claims by the network's opinion hosts in support of former President Donald Trump.
+During the Trump years and beyond, while Goldberg defended certain news hosts and shows on Fox News, he became more sympathetic towards critiques of Fox News, especially regarding their opinion hosts, including Tucker Carlson, Sean Hannity, and Mark Levin.
+On November 21, 2021, Goldberg and colleague Steve Hayes announced that they were severing their ties to Fox News in protest of its support for Tucker Carlson's Patriot Purge, which they described as "a collection of incoherent conspiracy-mongering, riddled with factual inaccuracies, half-truths, deceptive imagery, and damning omissions."

-Goldberg has criticized liberals for disliking Fox News, arguing they have no "problem with the editorializing of MSNBC's Keith Olbermann or Chris Matthews, they think it's just plain wrong for conservatives to play that game".
-Goldberg has referred to Olbermann as "MSNBC's answer to a question no one asked".

 Donald Trump

-During the years of the Trump Presidency, Goldberg remained very critical of conservative media's embrace of President Trump.
-On Trump's defenders in the media, Goldberg said this:
+During Trump's first term as president of the United States, Goldberg was critical of the conservative media's embrace of Trump.
+About Trump's defenders in the media, Goldberg wrote:

 For nearly five years now, it has been obvious that Trump was unfit for the job and the arguments marshaled in his defense were cynical rationalizations that, for some, eventually mutated into sincerely held delusions.
 Sure, some deluded themselves from the beginning, but I’ve talked to too many Republican politicians and conservative media darlings who admitted it in private.

-During the Trump Presidency, Goldberg became increasingly critical of both the Republican Party's embrace of President Trump and their abandonment of pre-Trump principles.
+Goldberg was increasingly critical of the Republican Party's embrace of President Trump and the party's abandonment of its pre-Trump principles.

-Resignation from Fox News

-On November 21, 2021, Goldberg and colleague Steve Hayes announced that they were severing their ties to Fox News in protest of its support for Tucker Carlson's Patriot Purge, which they described as "a collection of incoherent conspiracy-mongering, riddled with factual inaccuracies, half-truths, deceptive imagery, and damning omissions."

 Personal life

 Goldberg is married to Jessica Gavora, chief speechwriter and former senior policy adviser to former Attorney General John Ashcroft.
-They have one daughter, and they live in the Palisades, Washington, D.C. neighborhood.
+They have one daughter.

 Goldberg's brother, Joshua, died in 2011 from accidental injuries.
 Goldberg's father, Sidney, died in 2005, and was survived by his wife, Jonah's mother, Lucianne.
-Lucianne Goldberg passed away on October 26, 2022.
+Lucianne Goldberg died on October 26, 2022.